The Rivals of Sherlock Holmes (TV series): Series 2

+Reception

+Critical response

+Jon E. Lewis and Penny Stempel described The Rivals of Sherlock Holmes as a "gaslight crime anthology" that "usually dependably" presented Victorian, "atmosphere‑drenched" cases featuring Holmes' contemporaries.

+Jeffrey Kauffman of DVD Talk who reviewed the first series of the show recommended it but found it to be a bit disappointing in some areas.
+Paul Mavis of DVD Talk who reviewed the second series of the show called it "terrifically entertaining" and "perfect" for a "Saturday night viewing when you want something quick, something mysterious, and something English".

+Percival Wexley-Smith of Television Heaven called the series a true gem of the early 1970s for British television.

+Awards

+In 1972, the first series of the show won a BAFTA Award for Best Design.

 Home media

 The first series was released on a 4-disc Region 2 DVD set by Network Distributing on 15 June 2009.
 Acorn Media released a Region 1 version of this set on 1 September 2009.
 Series Two was released on a Network DVD 4-disc Region 2 release on 15 February 2010; Acorn followed with a Region 1 version on 27 April.